bridgesense/lampready/README.md

 **DB_NAME, DB_USER and DB_PASS**

-These settings should match the same database name, user and password as the original website.
-If these settings are different, the code will need to be altered accordingly.
+These settings should mirror the same database name and user credentials written in the website's database configuration file.
 Notice the single quotes used for the password.
 This is an important work-around to allow the bash script to insert certain special characters correctly.

+**DB_FILENAME**
+This option is not neccessary if there is no database to import.
+While the DB_NAME option will create an empty database, this option populates that database.
+The script will look for the sql file in your projects root directory (one directory below document root).

+**DB_CUSTOM_FUNCTIONS**
+This option is used for importing an additional script or custom functions.

 How to Use this Box?
 ---
-After installing Vagrant will not run from being launced in VirtualBox.
+After installing, Vagrant will not run from being launced in VirtualBox.
 Vagrant must be started and managed from the terminal:

-**initialize xdebugbox without the script**
+**initialize LAMPready without the script**
 ```
-vagrant init bridgesense/xdebugbox
+vagrant init bridgesense/lampready
 ```

 **start/install the VM server:**